Genfo: the Ethiopian Eritrean barley porridge

 Reduce the heat and gradually add the flour, stirring continuously with a wooden spoon to prevent lumps.

-Continue stirring vigorously for a few minutes.
+Continue to stir vigorously for a few minutes.

 Once the desired consistency is reached, transfer the genfo to a lightly greased bowl and shape it into a dome.

-With the back of a spoon, create a cavity in the center and fill it with melted niter kibbeh and berbere.
+Using the back of a spoon, create a cavity in the center and fill it with melted niter kibbeh and berbere.

 FAQ (Questions and Answers)